Tokyo Guide: Kinshicho

 Inside Olinas shopping center; Backstreets of south Kinshicho, Tokyo

 Japan Racing Association, Kinshicho

-Kinshicho's red light district
+Kinshicho red light district

 Behind Marui and the JRA are backstreets lined with small semi-outdoor eateries, often with a TV screen, where the horse racing gamblers take meal breaks and watch the results while they eat and talk.
-This is also where the love hotel and hostess club district begins.
+This area is where the love hotel and hostess club district begins.

 Sarue Park is a relaxing 14.5 hectare area of lawn, woods, garden, ponds and sporting and cultural facilities dating from 1932.

 Sarue Park's origins are in the 1730's when it was developed as a lumberyard for lumber floated down the Yokojikken River, flowing along the park's eastern side, into Edo (old Tokyo) for the construction projects of the then-ruling Bakufu administration.
 Sarue Park has been in its full-sized present form since 1983.

 Sarue Park is divided north-south by Shin-Ohashi-dori Street.
 The northern section consists mainly of playgrounds for children and tennis courts.

 The southern section consists of a baseball field and Tiara Koto, a large cultural and performance facility.
 It also has a pond with a waterfall.